Montreal: Magnificent at any time of the year

 Montreal’s Leonard Cohen has long been one of my favourite singers and this son of Montreal was known for his unparalleled love of his hometown.
 In describing the city that remains Canada’s greatest, he once said, “Some say that no one ever leaves Montreal, for that city, like Canada itself, is designed to preserve the past, a past that happened somewhere else.”

 Montreal is a gem.
 It is historic, refined, beautiful, friendly, classy, vibrant, cosmopolitan, and cultured.
-Montrealer’s are surely the chiquest people in Canada and the streets of Montreal and Old Montreal have some of the best offerings in Canada when it comes to fashion, food, shopping, museums, sport, social activities, and recreational activities.
+Montrealers are surely the most chiquest people in Canada, and the streets of Montreal and Old Montreal have some of the best offerings in Canada when it comes to fashion, food, shopping, museums, sports, social activities, and recreational activities.

 For years I have jumped at any opportunity to visit magnificent Montreal.
 Home of the Habs and the annual Formula 1 Grand Prix du Canada, Montreal is going through another period of transformation.
 A massive cross-town rapid transit project connecting either end of the island to the airport and downtown is scheduled to be completed in 2022 and Highway 20, from Ville Saint-Pierre to the Ville Marie Expressway, has been extensively upgraded in recent years and is now being enjoyed by locals and visitors alike.

-It has never been easier to get around this great metropolis whether it is on the always impressive Montreal subway (le Metro), by bike on the hundreds of kilometres of bike paths, or on foot.
+It has never been easier to get around this great metropolis, whether on the always impressive Montreal subway (le Metro), by bike on the hundreds of kilometres of bike paths, or on foot.

 ABOVE: Even on a cloudy day, Rue St-Paul in Old Montreal looks charming.

-As a winter city, Montreal has become one of the world leaders in underground city walkabouts with their famous RÉSO network that is under the heart of the city and links metro stations to shopping plazas for over 33 kms.
-Built in the 1960s, it now connects to over 1,000 retailers and restaurants, including links to Place des Arts and the Musée d’art Contemporain de Montréal, and brings together 60 residential and commercial complexes.
+As a winter city, Montreal has become one of the world leaders in underground city walkabouts.
+Its famous RÉSO network is under the heart of the city and links metro stations to shopping plazas for over 33 km.
+Built in the 1960s, it now connects over 1,000 retailers and restaurants, including links to Place des Arts and the Musée d’art Contemporain de Montréal, and brings together 60 residential and commercial complexes.

-The RÉSO network starts at the McGill metro station running on an east-west axis to the Cours Mont-Royal.
-A second underground pathway runs between Gare Centrale, Place Bonaventure, and Place Ville-Marie and a third route takes you from Place des Arts to Complexe Desjardins, to Complexe Guy-Favreau, to Palais des Congrès, and Old Montreal.
+The RÉSO network starts at the McGill metro station and runs east-west to the Cours Mont-Royal.
+A second underground pathway runs between Gare Centrale, Place Bonaventure, and Place Ville-Marie, and a third route takes you from Place des Arts to Complexe Desjardins, Complexe Guy-Favreau, Palais des Congrès, and Old Montreal.
 A bonus is that all visitors have free WiFi at the food courts in the system.

 ABOVE: The chic lobby of Montreal Marriott Château Champlain.